douglaslindsay/douglaslindsay/README.md

-Hi, I’m @douglaslindsay, a Part II Mechatronics and Stage 2 Physics student at the University of Auckland with a passion for designing mechatronic systems at all levels.
+Hi, I’m @douglaslindsay, a Part II Mechatronics and Stage 2 Physics and Maths student at the University of Auckland who loves working on the cutting edge of science and technology.

 <!---
 douglaslindsay/douglaslindsay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.